By Margaret Magnus

 Agriculture Is a Mainstay of the Area

-For both the Ojai Valley and the Santa Clara River Valley (also known as the Heritage Valley), agriculture is a mainstay of the area.
+For both the Ojai Valley to the north of Sulphur Mountain and the Santa Clara River Valley (also known as the Heritage Valley) below the southern side of Sulphur Mountain, agriculture is a mainstay of the area.

 From the strawberry fields of Oxnard and Ventura to the Ojai Pixie tangerines, this area has some of the most fertile land in the country.